henze-research-group/MODRLC/README.md

 ## Known Issues

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are:
-- the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.
-- the Spawn test cases cannot be initialized again after the simulation completed.
-You currently need to stop the Docker container and start it again.
-This will be fxed
+- on first startup of the Docker container, the container might hang or even run a simulation without user input.
+While this issue is being investigated, just CTRL+C then `make stop` to stop the container, then restart it with `make run`.
+Upon second startup, the container will behave as expected.

 ## Structure
 - ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.